 Early revision surgery is most often performed for infectious complications.
 The bacteria cause tissue inflammation in the prosthetic area.
 In the first year after hip replacement, the infection becomes the cause of revision interventions in 50-60% of cases.

 In the long term, the leading cause is aseptic loosening of the endoprosthesis.
-The number of these complications begins to increase 5 years after surgery, and peaks after 10 years.
+These complications begin to increase five years after surgery and peak after ten years.
 At the same time, infectious causes during this period are becoming increasingly rare: they account for only 10% of all revision interventions.